tamilver-amzn/sample-aws-orchestration-pipeline-terraform/README.md

 ### Prerequisites

 - AWS account with access to Amazon VPC
-- GitHub repository with pull request workflow
-- Appropriate IAM roles and permissions configured
+- Git installed and configured in a local workspace.

 ### Environment Configuration